patarapolw/bw-downloader/README.md

 # Horizontal scroll

-Run `node ./puppeteer/chrome.mjs`.
+Run "node [./puppeteer/chrome.mjs](/puppeteer/chrome.mjs)".
 It will open a programmable Chrome window.
 Use that to login to Bookwalker.
 Open the viewer tab ready.

-Run `node ./puppeteer/simulate-horizontal.mjs` without closing the viewer tab and Chrome.
+Run "node [./puppeteer/simulate-horizontal.mjs](/puppeteer/simulate-horizontal.mjs)" without closing the viewer tab and Chrome.